 This OAuth packet would pass authentication from one system to another.
 There are existing standards such as SAML 2.0 and Akomo Ntoso that can be incorporated here.

+Intermediary Involved

+If the user is supported by a third party in the use of the systems, this token would identify that fact.
+Indicates that systems may need to communicate with the intermediary to reach the user.

+Intermediary Contact Information

 Optional Data Elements: